bayko/Office365-License-Permission-GUI/README.md

 # Office365 License and Permission Reporting GUI
-A pure powershell GUI for querying and exporting tenant information not available in Web UI:
+A pure PowerShell GUI for easily querying or exporting tenant permissions and licensing information not available from the Web UI

   - Export CSV list of assigned 365 licenses
   - Export CSV list of delegated mailbox permissions